Jhsmit/hdxms-datasets/docs/usage/loading.md

 (`~/.hdxms_datasets`) if it does not yet exist.
 Then the dataset `"20221007_1530_SecA_Krishnamurthy"` is fetched from the database and stored in the cache dir.

 `Datavault.load_dataset` loads the dataset which is returned as `HDXDataSet` object.
-This object has a `StateParser` instance as the `parser`attribute which can be used to select protein states as defined in this dataset (here the first state is selected), and within this state users can choose defined sets of peptides.
-In this example both the peptides belonging to the fully deuterated control and the 'experiment' peptides are loaded and returned as pandas `DataFrame`.
+From the `HDXDataSet` object, users can load peptides from the available states.
+In the example above, the Fully Deuterated control peptides are loaded from the first HDX state as a pandas `DataFrame`.
+The experimental peptides are loaded in the same way.